sickless/gitxp/README.rst

 gitxp is a set of git commands to show/add/delete content blocks of files by using the xpath representation

+Code is available on GitHub on the following address: `https://github.com/sickless/gitxp <https://github.com/sickless/gitxp>`_

 Examples
 ========